miughetta/dig333-devlog/README.md

 11.7.
 Using a Rotary (Quadrature) Encoder <br>
 - Rotary connected to two GPIO pins<br>
 11.8.
 Using a Keypad <br>
-- Keypad interface with raspberry pi <br>
+- Keypad interface with Raspberry Pi <br>
 11.9.
 Detecting Movement <br>
 - Movement triggered action<br>
 See also: Adafruit RPi 12 - Sensing Movement  <br>